 With 400 hectares of indigenous fynbos on our mountain slopes, the responsible custodian approach of wine estates has a significant combined impact on the continued flourishing of Fynbos flora.
 Vondeling is one of a number of farms that have moved to protect their natural assets and are proud to be 1 of 50 WWF Conservation Champion Wine Farms, reflecting their core values, which include; farming for future generations in an ethical, and sustainable manner.

 The Paardeberg Mountain—our vineyards fan across its slopes and foothills—is rich in indigenous fynbos.
 Notably, there are four species that are endemic as well as unique to the area: the Babiana noctiflora, Erica hippuris, Oscularia paardebergenis and Serruria roxberghii.

 Vondeling`s flagship white and red wines have been named after two of these red data listed plants, namely the Babiana (white) and the Monsonia (red).
 In addition, a new, still to be named, Micranthus species has been discovered.

 Following a fire on the Paardeberg in January 2011, a botanical survey was commissioned by the Paardeberg Sustainability Initiative (PSI) in collaboration with Vondeling Wines to record the plant species growing on the mountain.
 The post fire fynbos regrowth was documented for 18 months through plant collections and photographic records.
 To date, over 900 species in over 70 families have been collected.
-Approximately 10 per cent of these species are listed as threatened.
+Approximately 10% of these species are listed as threatened species.

 BIODIVERSITY AT VONDELING